bright/new-www/content/blog/a-podcaster-and-backend-dev-with-over-10-years-of-experience-meet-patryk.md

 Back then Polish online communities were really different.
 Smaller.
 I could say that then the internet was really like a global village.
 You were a part of it, you were trusted and no one even thought of verifying your age. **As long as you contributed to the community, you were appreciated**.
 Obviously now the internet is different.
 There are many tools that enable one to get information about internet users.
 Often too much information.

 ![](/images/brightstory_private_archive.png)

+## Eventually, you changed freelancing for a regular job?

+Right **before high school graduation, I got my first regular software development job** at a company in Gdynia.
+I programmed in PHP there.
+It was a company that was developing a price comparison website.
+There was a really great sharing knowledge culture there.
+Everyone was open to teaching fresh developers all the necessary skills.

+## You got a job in the IT sector but still went to college, didn't you?

+Yes, I went to the Polish-Japanese Academy of Information Technology in Gdańsk. **My plan was to study and work at the same time**.
+It turned out to be quite challenging.
+I worked during the week and then had classes on the weekend.
+There was hardly any time to relax and spend some time with friends and family.

+Also, it wasn’t easy to keep motivated to study when I actually already had a job in software development.
+However, I did graduate after all, yet it was a busy time.

+## You came to Bright in the middle of the pandemic.
+Was it challenging to change a job in that circumstances?